rmjordas/awesome-vue/content/projects-using-vue-js/open-source.md

 - [CoronaBoard](https://github.com/bibhuticoder/corona-board) - Latest stats on COVID-19 in an interactive way.
 - [Ramrocode](https://github.com/the-value-crew/ramroCode) - Beautiful screenshot of your code snippets
 - [Agile Visitors](https://github.com/itsalb3rt/agile-visitors) - Application for registering employee entries with the possibility of generating reports, validating and storing users with minimal effort
-- [Pexelry](https://github.com/Junior-Developer/Pexelry) - Application that leverages the Pexels API to enable you find beautifull photos and pictures
+- [Pexelry](https://github.com/Junior-Developer/Pexelry) - Application that leverages the Pexels API to enable you find beautiful photos and pictures
 - [karrot-frontend](https://github.com/yunity/karrot-frontend) - Web application for organization of foodsaving groups worldwide
 - [Realtime quiz framework](https://github.com/ably-labs/realtime-quiz-framework) - A starter kit built with NodeJS, VueJS and Ably providing the scalable base networking framework to host a live quiz
 - [LogChimp](https://github.com/logchimp/logchimp) - Open-source software to track your customer's feedback to build better products